Autumn Elections: By-Elections Nominations open 9 November.

 Academic Representatives are elected to speak up for their peers and to collaborate with senior academics and professional staff to tackle problems within their course.
 Our Reps have succeeded in making significant and long-lasting improvements in a wide range of areas, such as the content of curricula, feedback quality and timeliness, exam timetables, online learning resources, and the physical facilities available to our students.

 Any student from any year can become an Academic Representative.
 The following roles are being elected:

-- Academic & Welfare Officer (PG) - 5 Reps operating at a Faculty level.
+- Academic & Welfare Officer (PG): Five Reps operating at a Faculty level.
 Role description

-Our Wellbeing Representation Network - the first of its kind amongst British universities - brings student reps together to identify and tackle wellbeing, pastoral and mental health issues across the Imperial community.
+Our Wellbeing Representation Network - the first of its kind amongst British universities - brings student Reps together to identify and tackle wellbeing, as well as pastoral and mental health issues across the Imperial community.

 Wellbeing Representatives work with College staff, Welfare Officers and Academic Representatives to tackle big issues such as stress and pressure, mental health, the quality of personal tutoring, how our students are supported, the transition back into study for students who took time off, and more.